atteneder/KtxUnityDemo/README.md

-# BasisUniversalUnityDemo
+# KtxUnity Demo

-Unity project that demonstrates how to use the [BasisUniversalUnity package](https://github.com/atteneder/BasisUniversalUnity).
+Unity project that demonstrates how to use the [KtxUnity package](https://gitlab.com/atteneder/ktxunity).

 ## Support